-Most contractors first think about getting a loan, but it’s not your only option.
-Our guide to funding your construction business will cover some of the most common financing options, plus some lesser-known alternatives.
-Use it to determine the best options to explore as you poise your business not only to survive but thrive.
+Most contractors first think about getting a loan, but it's not your only option.
+Our guide to funding your construction business will cover the most common financing options and some lesser-known alternatives.
+Use it to determine the best options to explore as you poise your business to not only survive but thrive.

 This is often the first resort for small businesses of all kinds.
 SBA loans are guaranteed by the U.S. government through the Small Business Administration.
-They are much like commercial loans, but they often have better interest rates and terms because of the government backing.
+They are much like commercial loans, but they often have better interest rates and terms due to the government backing.

 There are two main SBA loans.
-The 7(a) is for operational expenses, working capital, purchase supplies, equipment or real estate, or to refinance existing debt.
+The SBA 7(a) loan program is for operational expenses, working capital, purchase supplies, equipment, or real estate, or to refinance existing debt.
 The CDC/504 loan is specifically for purchasing land, improving property, or buying long-term equipment or machinery.
-You can find a list of the top SBA 7(a) loan lenders at Top Ten Reviews.com.

 SBA loans can take up to 90 days for approval.
-You’ll need to meet specific requirements in addition to standard loan qualifications.
-These include being within a qualifying range for net worth and annual income, showing need, and proving “good character.”
+You'll need to meet specific requirements in addition to standard loan qualifications.
+These include being within a qualifying range for net worth and annual income, demonstrating need and proving "good character."
 Read the full qualifications on the SBA website.

-Commercial loans are for a single lump sum with a payback period set between one and 25 years and are used for fixed assets, though they can be for working capital.
-(In the case of working capital, however, it’s often better to get a line of credit, which we discuss next.)
+Commercial loans are for a single lump sum, with a payback period set between one and 25 years.
+They are used for fixed assets, though they can be for working capital.
+(In the case of working capital, however, it's often better to get a line of credit, which we'll discuss next.)

 Term loans are paid in monthly installments that include interest and principal.
 It's sometimes possible to get a balloon loan, where you make smaller payments with a large final payoff.
 This may appeal to construction companies, when big income comes at the end of a project, but it's not easy to acquire from banks, because the bank takes a risk in getting its money back.

 Banks will want to know how you are going to spend the money and how it will help you grow your business.
-There is an application and underwriting process that could take days to months.
+The application and underwriting process could take days to months.
 The average loan approval time should be shorter than with an SBA loan, because the bank does not need to get government signoff.
-However, interest rates, closing costs and fees may be higher.
+However, the interest rates, closing costs and fees may be higher.